KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

 setting stencil_front_write_mask = 0b11000000 | 0b00000011;
 ```

-We can even use options to calculate settings:
+We can even use options and constants to calculate settings:

 ```
 instance stencil_any_geometry_mask: uint 0b00000001;